 33. Science and Scholarship Restoration Act

-Peter Goodrich is Professor of Law at Cardozo Law School.
+Peter Goodrich is Professor of Law at Cardozo Law School and Visiting Professor in the School of Social Sciences at New York University, Abu Dhabi.

-Thanos Zartaloudis is Reader in Legal History and Theory at Kent Law School.
+Thanos Zartaloudis is Reader in Legal History and Theory at Kent Law School and Visiting Professor at the Center of Hellenic Studies, Harvard University.